 No one ever thinks they will be in an accident.
 But if you are, you will likely need to deal with an insurance company—whether it’s your own or the other driver’s.
 And if you’ve never had to deal with an insurance company before, you may be in for a rude awakening.
 Insurance companies are notoriously difficult to deal with, and they will do everything they can to minimize the amount of money they have to pay out.
-So if you’ve been in an accident in Long Beach, it’s important to know the following tips on how to deal with them as well as to have an experienced auto accident attorney on your side to help you navigate the insurance maze and get the compensation you deserve.
+So if you’ve been in an accident in California, it’s important to know the following tips on how to deal with them as well as to have an experienced auto accident attorney on your side to help you navigate the insurance maze and get the compensation you deserve.

 Be Extremely Cautious While Signing Any Documents.

 It is very likely that your insurance provider will require you to provide a statement or sign paperwork related to the events after an accident.
 Any document you are requested to sign should be handled with caution and suspicion.
 These papers frequently limit or restrict your legal rights, which may prohibit you from pursuing the full value of your claim.
 Before you sign any documents or settlement proposals, ALWAYS have legal counsel evaluate them.

 If you are not hurt and it is safe to do so, take multiple pictures of any damage to your automobile, the other vehicles involved, and any damaged property as soon as possible.
 If at all feasible, take pictures of anyone’s injuries sustained in the collision.
 When it comes to handling insurance claims, there can never be too many images.
 The goal of these insurance companies is to give you the smallest payout possible.